 Minimize business interruption and supply chain risks

-Business continuity is the process of ensuring the resiliency of your business in the event of a catastrophic event.
-It is a critical risk management function focused on helping businesses prepare to experience disruptions without spiraling into catastrophe while preserving operations and keeping personnel safe.
+Business continuity planning is the process of ensuring the resiliency of your business in the event of a catastrophic event.
+Business continuity plans help businesses prepare to experience disruptions without spiraling into catastrophe while preserving operations and keeping personnel safe.

 Business interruption (BI) has emerged as the number one risk for 2021, followed by pandemic outbreaks and cyber threats, according to the Allianz’s 2021 Risk Barometer.
 Some of the top causes of BI include fire and explosion, storms and natural disasters, machinery breakdown, human operating error, and most recently – pandemics.
 The insurance sector is keenly interested in making sure insured companies have resiliency in this area and want more information to offer capacity and reasonable pricing.